brianjkelly/mars-daily-weather-report/README.md

 1. A selection feature for Wind Temperature to convert °F to °C
 2. A selection feature for Wind Speed to convert m/s to mph
 3. Enhanced styling and aesthetic for data display
+4. Allow for data to pull in for current date if data is available